peterfairfield/anaxis/p/magnus.md

 He is the Theatre operative in charge of finding out what they know about the missing books.
 He will give them a lesson in subterfuge if they give him information as well.

 ```
 Wide sensual mouth with rich lips.
 He talks quickly and to the point.
 Magnus adds gravitas.
+Tall, with scruby black beard and shaven head.
 ```
 This is what he has to share: